manuelbieh/react-book/basics/jsx-an-introduction.md

 };
 ```

 All of this will become important very soon.
-To put the cherry on top, I will tell you now that expressions can in turn include other JSX.
-You can play this game until infinity.
+To put the cherry on top, I will tell you now that expressions can in turn include other JSX — you can play this game forever.

 Let's look at a few other examples of JSX that contain valid JavaScript expressions to really drive home these concepts: